-Dean Kelly (b.1977, Galway, Ireland) makes paintings and photographs.
-His representational and layered symbolic works chronicle changes in Irish society through recent years.
-Often concerned with the poignant ebbing of ephemeral culture, his paintings show a contemporary approach to traditional materials, and lean increasingly towards the expressive.
-Colour, texture, drawing and various forms of mark-making, are collaged, layered and juxtaposed using various media.
-In his work, elements such as graphic design, tight representation or painterly expression make allusion to mythology, history, politics, pop-culture or simple images of everyday family life.
-He increasingly finds worth in the accidental, harnessing the directed ‘mistake’.
-Kelly’s photography unabashedly records his locality and forms an ongoing resource for his paintings, as well as distilling through to finished works in their own right.
+Dean Kelly (b.1977, Galway, Ireland) makes paintings, photographs and poems.
+In his visual work, representational, layered symbolic images have chronicled changes in Irish society.
+Often concerned with the ebbing of ephemeral culture, his paintings show a contemporary approach to traditional materials.
+They lean increasingly towards the expressive.
+Colour, texture, drawing and various forms of mark-making, are collaged, layered or juxtaposed using various media.
+Elements such as graphic design, tight representation or painterly expression allude to mythology, history, politics, pop culture or simple images of everyday family life.
+Kelly’s photography unabashedly records his locality and forms an ongoing resource for his paintings, as well as occasionally distilling through to finished works.
+Likewise, his poems, often spurring his visual work in helping to focus concepts and imagery, are sometimes also presented in their own right.